Giants vs. Phillies Player Props Betting Odds

 Estrada Stats

-- Estrada has 48 hits with nine doubles, six home runs, eight walks and 14 RBI.
-He's also stolen 11 bases.
+- Estrada has collected 49 hits with nine doubles, a triple, six home runs and eight walks.
+He has driven in 14 runs with 11 stolen bases.

 Estrada Recent Games